Redeeming Falsifiability?: The Main Result

-\cite{falsifiability} aptly model a scientific theory as knowledge of the state of the world (see our \(\S\)\ref{alternate}), which we simplify to knowledge of the distribution of the state of the world (our main specification).
+\cite{falsifiability} aptly model a (correct) scientific theory as knowledge of the true data-generating process, which we modify to holding a belief about possible models.
 Alas, they show that falsifiability is unable to distinguish correct theories from incorrect ones.
-We modified their model so that the informed expert is not perfectly informed about the state, but instead can acquire information.
+In our model, expert Bob is not only imperfectly informed about the model, but can also acquire information about it.

-This seems reasonable to us, especially if one thinks of science as an incremental process, where hypotheses are refined over time, converging to consensus about the state only in the long-run limit.
-This raises the question; however, as to how we should think about the uninformed Bob.
-Perhaps he should be an expected-utility maximizer, himself, with a well-defined subjective prior.
-Given this, the value of the falsifiability paradigm is how it potentially enables the production of scientific theories only by the Bob who can learn, ensuring progress and eventual knowledge.
+This seems reasonable to us, especially if one thinks of science as an incremental process, where hypotheses are refined over time, converging to consensus about the model only in the long-run limit.
+This raises the question, however, of how we should think about charlatan Bob.
+In this section we model the quack as a subjective expected-utility maximizer with a \emph{nondegenerate} prior over conceivable models \(P\in\Delta(T)\), but who cannot acquire additional information.

+We further assume that Alice knows the quack's prior \(P\) and the induced predictive distribution over outcomes \(\rho\in \inter\Delta(\Theta)\).\footnote{Assuming \(\rho\in\operatorname{int}\Delta(\Theta)\) (i.e., \(\rho_i>0\) for all \(i\)) is equivalent to requiring that for every outcome \(\theta_i\), \(P(\{\tau\in T:\tau(\theta_i)>0\})>0\).} In contrast, expert Bob's prior remains unknown, and we require that the contract is uniformly acceptable over expert priors as in the baseline model.
+Economically, this captures environments in which the would-be quack is tantamount to a publicly observable benchmark (an industry standard or a consensus forecast), so his prior \(P\) and the implied outcome distribution \(\rho\) are common knowledge or can be recovered from published forecasts or a long prediction record, even though Alice has no comparable knowledge of expert Bob's subjective beliefs.

+When penalties are uniform, charlatan Bob can exploit ``safe'' reports by always naming the outcome to which he assigns the lowest probability, so acceptance can hinge on reporting strategy rather than expertise.
+Calibrating outcome-dependent penalties to the known benchmark \(\rho\) (choosing \(\bm{d}\) so that \(d_i\rho_i\) is constant across outcomes) neutralizes this safe-report channel for the quack: under \(\rho\), every report carries the same expected penalty, so his acceptance decision depends only on the contract level \(u\), not on which message he selects.
+Of course, if expert Bob's induced outcome belief \(\mu(Q)\) is far from \(\rho\), then separation may occur even without learning.
+Our focus is the ``hard region'' where \(\mu(Q)\) is close to \(\rho\): in that region, a genuine expert can acquire information that shifts beliefs away from \(\rho\) toward posteriors where the contract's value is higher (net of cost), whereas the quack cannot improve his knowledge and is screened out.